-- accounting and financial responsibilities, including the analysis of periodic financial statements, the review of the relevance of choices and correct application of accounting standards, the review of the accounting treatment of any material transaction, the review of the scope of consolidation, the review of significant off-balance sheet commitments, the control of the selection of Statutory Auditors, the review of any accounting and financial reporting documents before they are made public.
+- accounting, financial and non-financial responsibilities, including the analysis of periodic financial statements, the review of the relevance of choices and correct application of accounting standards, the review of the accounting treatment of any material transaction, the review of the scope of consolidation, the review of significant offbalance sheet commitments, the control of the selection of Statutory Auditors, the review of any accounting and financial reporting documents before they are made public.
 The Group audit fees for services rendered during the year are subject to a quarterly review and approval by the Audit Committee, with a specific review for the services other than audit services.
 The Audit Committee approves the non-core audit fees to ensure that the auditors’ independence is not impaired;

 - ethical, internal control and compliance responsibilities: the Audit Committee is responsible for ensuring that internal procedures relating to the collection and auditing of data guarantee the quality and reliability of the Group’s financial statements.
 The Audit Committee is also in charge of reviewing agreements with related parties (conventions réglementées), analyzing and responding to questions from employees with regard to internal controls, the preparation of financial statements and the treatment of internal accounting books and records.
 It gives its opinion on the organization of Internal Audit, examines its annual work program, receives internal audit reports and stays informed regarding the implementation of recommendations.
 Finally, it examines the annual compliance plan and stays informed regarding the Company’s compliance activities.

-- accounting and financial responsibilities: the review of the quarterly, half-year and annual financial statements, the review of the half-year interim report, the hybrid debt issuance, the review of the 2017 budget and operating plan, the review of the Statutory Auditors’ report, the review of the 2016 Registration Document and of the management report, the review of the financial resolutions for the Annual Shareholders’ Meeting, the review of some authorisations prior to their submission to the Board;
+- accounting and financial responsibilities: the review of the quarterly, half-year and annual financial statements, the review of the half-year interim report, the review of the 2019 budget and operating plan, the review of the Statutory Auditors’ reports, the review of the 2018 Registration Document, the review of the financial resolutions for the Annual Shareholders’ Meeting, the review of some authorizations prior to their submission to the Board of Directors;